lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 used for the RSA-KEM Algorithm SHOULD NOT be used with other key establishment schemes, or for data encryption, or with more than one set of underlying algorithm components.

+It is acceptable to use the same RSA key pair for RSA-KEM Key Transport as specified in {{RFC5990}} and this specification.
+This is acceptable because the operations involving the RSA public key and the RSA private kay are identical in the two specifications.

 Parties MAY gain assurance that implementations are correct through formal implementation validation, such as the NIST Cryptographic